vdasu/deduplication/EP_MPD/README.md

   --num-ele NUM_ELE     Number of elements in each client's dataset (Integer).
 Default is 10.
   --seed SEED           Random seed for dataset creation (Integer).
 Default is 42.
   --dup-per DUP_PER     Percentage of duplicates (Between 0.0 and 1.0).
 Default is 0.3.
-  --debug DEBUG         Print detailed execution of protocol (True or False).
-Default is False.
 ```

 For example, to get the timing results for 40 clients with 2^19 datasize and 30% duplicates you need to run: